cirque-du-soli/clotho-public/project/clotho-app/readme.txt

 PATCH mark as sold:                     api/admin/listings/sold/:id([0-9]+) PATCH mark as for sale (cancel sale):   api/admin/listings/unsold/:id([0-9]+)

+Note about POST and PUT for listings:
+Decimals are currently converted in the backend from dollars and cents.
+Prices in requests should be sent with two decimal places e.g. "0.99", "50.00".
+GET will retrieve these values from db as "099", "5000" and respond with "0.99", "50.00".

         -------------------------------orders-------------------------------

-GET list incl cancelled:                api/admin/orders GET by id incl cancelled:               api/admin/orders/:id([0-9]+) GET list by seller username:            api/admin/orders/buyer/:username POST new order:                         api/admin/orders DELETE cancel order:                    api/admin/orders/:id([0-9]+)
+GET list incl cancelled:                api/admin/orders GET by id incl cancelled:               api/admin/orders/:id([0-9]+) GET list by buyer username:             api/admin/orders/buyer/:username POST new order:                         api/admin/orders DELETE cancel order:                    api/admin/orders/:id([0-9]+)